dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 ### Tools of the trade
 If you followed [our previous post](https://auth0.com/blog/auth0-with-azure-documentdb/) (if you didn't, I recommend you do), you already integrated Auth0 with Azure DocumentDB as a custom database provider to store your users.

-Since we will be working on ASP.NET Core (you can obtain the Runtime and Client tools [here](http://get.asp.net/) for any platform), everything I mention on this article will be open source and cross-platform, and at the end, you will have all the code available at the [Github repository](https://github.com/ealsur/auth0search).
+Since we will be working on ASP.NET Core (you can obtain the Runtime and Client tools [here](http://get.asp.net/) for any platform), everything I mention in this article will be open-source and cross-platform, and at the end, all the code will be available in the [Github repository](https://github.com/ealsur/auth0search).

 We'll start with a base template by running `dotnet new -t web` on our command line.
 This will create a **basic ASP.NET Core web app** on our current folder.
 Another alternative is to use the widely known [Yeoman](http://yeoman.io/)'s [ASP.NET generator](https://github.com/OmniSharp/generator-aspnet).

-To install Yeoman you need an environment that has [npm](https://www.npmjs.com/) (Node.js Package Manager) which comes with the [Node.js runtime](https://nodejs.org/en/download/).
-Once that npm is available, installing Yeoman is simple as:
+To install Yeoman, you need an environment that has [npm](https://www.npmjs.com/) (Node.js Package Manager), which comes with the [Node.js runtime](https://nodejs.org/en/download/).
+Once that npm is available, installing Yeoman is as simple as:

 `npm install -g yo`